walkerke/teaching-with-datavis/README.md

 teaching-with-datavis
 =====================

-This repository contains code for the 'Teaching with Interactive Data Visualization' site.
+This repository contains code for the 'Teaching with Interactive Data Visualization' site, which you can visit at http://walkerke.github.io.